OpenISDM/IASS/doc/IASS Web API.md

                     "river",
                 ]
             }
-        	"last_Updated_Date": "2014-10-24T11: 48: 02Z",
+        	"lastUpdatedDate": "2014-10-24T11: 48: 02Z",
-        	"update_Frequency": 1800,
+        	"updateFrequency": 1800,
-        	"expiration_Date": "2014-10-24T12: 18: 02Z",
+        	"expirationDate": "2014-10-24T12: 18: 02Z",
         },
     ]
 }
 >```

-###Specify by data ID
+###Specify by data set ID

-Specify a dataset by its ID, and list inner information (records) of the dataset who has the ID.
+This function will return the data set which own the assigned id, and will list the data set's inner information (records).
 ```
-GET /datasets/[dataset_ID]
+GET /datasets/datasetId
 ```
+After executing the following command, IASS will return information about the data set whose identity number is 1.
 ```
 GET /datasets/1
 ```

 Parameters

--  `dataset_ID` : (required) the identify number of a dataset.
+-  `datasetId` : (required) the identity number of a data set.

 Sample response